BenKang34/LACountyHomelessness/README.md

 Homelessness has been a growing problem in the city of Los Angeles.
 Both Measure H and Measure HHH were passed by the voters to grapple with the issue.
 Measure H is a sales tax measure to fund homeless programs and services and Measure HHH is a $1.2 billion bond measure to provide more affordable housing for the homeless people in the city.
 The city of Los Angeles asked our team to provide new risk measures for homeless people and recommend locations for building new shelters under the Measures.

 ## PROJECT GOAL AND SCOPE
-Our objective was to help the Los Angeles staff to investigate various homeless-related measures, so they can make better decisions as to where to allocate funding and resources, and in which areas to implement certain homeless intervention programs.
+Our objective was to help the Los Angeles City staff to investigate various homeless-related measures, so they can make better decisions as to where to allocate funding and resources, and in which areas to implement certain homeless intervention programs.
 In this project, we have developed a shiny dashboard that visualizes the density of the homeless as well as various safety risk measures.

 In order to accomplish this objective, first, we extracted multiple existing measures from the data of the homeless count in 2016 and 2017 collected by LAHSA--a subset of crime data provided by the city (victims were homeless people) and a subset of data from the 311 calls of LA city (regarding homeless encampment).
 Second, we created new measures such as ratio measures based on the available data.
 Third, we downloaded geospatial data of the LA County from online and merged it with our homeless-related measure data.

 After cleaning, manipulating and merging data, we created our shiny dashboard.
-In the shiny dashboard, LA city staff can select and/or combine any of the measures and the geographical level to create customized heat maps.
-As a secondary function, the dashboard allows LA city staff to look into crime data and shelters data for deep analyses.
+In the shiny dashboard, Los Angeles City staff can select and/or combine any of the measures and the geographical level to create customized heat maps.
+As a secondary function, the dashboard allows Los Angeles City staff to look into crime data and shelters data for deep analyses.
 In the file Final Presentation for LA City Homeless Project (Group9).pdf, we describe our project in detail.

 In Part I of this document, we describe each file in this folder.
 In Part II, we illustrate our data merging process.
 In Part III, we describe all the existing and new homeless related measures.
-In Part IV, we demonstrate our example analyses using our dashboard and some insights.
+In Part IV, we demonstrate an example analysis using our dashboard and provide general insights.

-## Part I. Description of files
+## Part I. Description of Files
 File Name      | Description
 ----------------------------| -----------------------------------
 Final Presentation for LA City Homeless Project(Group9).pdf|The file that describes the dashboard, summary of functions and insights we drew.